This morning we made pancakes and had a leisurely breakfast. That would prove to be a mistake.

 To make matters worse, I drove into the campground and got lost looking for the “Spirit Sands,” which are the reason you go to Spruce Woods.
 When we finally found a map, I realized we had driven into an area with no exit, and we had to go back out to the road, at campground speeds (30 km/h).

 After dinner we headed north towards Minnedosa.
-We had weird directions to our B&B which consisted of counting kilometres form an intersection, turning, and then counting kilometres again.
+We had weird directions to our B&B which consisted of counting kilometres from an intersection, turning, and then counting kilometres again.

 The B&B is a working farm called Fairmount.
 There was a slough/pond, sheep (including the babies from the spring), cattle, chickens, a dog and some pretty hilarious barn cats.
 Given that the in-law’s farm is no longer theirs, this is probably the first time I’ve stayed at a working farm.
 (It might be the second, but I’m not sure how operational that other farm was.)
 It was an experience.